machuytu/weather_app/README.md

 | :--------------------------------------------------------- | :------------------------- |
 | [weather][weather pub]                                     | Get weather data.          |
 | [flutter_google_places_sdk][flutter_google_places_sdk pub] | Get place with google api. |

+API KEY on file lib/presentation/res/constant.dart.
+This my API KEY.
+If it not working, please go to GooglePlacesSdk and OpenWeather to sign in and generate your API KEY

 ## Evaluation Criteria